rstudio/redx/docs/plugins.md

 Develop Plugins
 ===============

-There are three functions your plugin **must** support, `pre, `balance`, `post`.
+There are three functions your plugin can support (all are optional), `pre, `balance`, `post`.
 Each of these methods are passed the request object, the session data, and the parameter (as configured in your configuration file)

 ### Request Object
 The request object is the lapis session that stores all sorts of information about [the request](http://leafo.net/lapis/reference/actions.html#request-object).